entur/abt-gha-public/README.md

    * Increment version based on incrementing latest previous release
      * Add __[patch]__, __[minor]__ or __[major]__ to commit message to control increment (patch is the default)
    * Publish artifacts to Maven Central (Sonatype)
-   * Creates and commits tag
+   * Adds tag
- * [gradle-open-source-release-current-tag-to-maven-central](.github/workflows/gradle-open-source-release-current-tag-to-maven-central.yml) __Note: this job can leak secrets if run on untrusted code__
+ * [gradle-open-source-release-tag-to-maven-central](.github/workflows/gradle-open-source-release-tag-to-maven-central.yml) __Note: this job can leak secrets if run on untrusted code__
-   * Extracts version from the current tag
+   * Extracts version from the current tag, or from an input parameter.
    * Publish artifacts to Maven Central (Sonatype)

 Note that projects which use the release flows must propagate the command-line `version` property to artifact version in the Gradle publishing configuration, i.e. like this: